Alpine Responsibility Code

 There are inherent risks in all snow recreational activities.
 Common sense, staying in control and personal awareness can reduce these risks.
 Risks include rapid changes in weather, visibility and surface conditions, as well as natural and artificial hazards such as rocks, trees, stumps, vehicles, lift towers, snow fences and snowmaking equipment.
 Observe the code and ski and ride with courtesy to others.

-2. Use appropriate protective equipment, especially helmets, to minimise the risk of injury.
+• Use protective equipment (especially helmets) to minimise the risk of injury.

 Observe the Code